 The previous landowners might not reveal everything to you about the property, and in many cases, they are not obliged to tell you everything.
 Hence, it should be you who must ask every question about the property before investing your hard-earned money in it.

-Here is a list of the 10 most important questions that you must ask the previous landowners about the property to make the right investment.
+Here is a list of the 10 most important questions that you must ask the previous landowners about the property to make the right investment, before buying a land.

 1. Is the Land Under Any Conservation Easements?